SaudiWebDev2020/wgoode3/week7/Hackathon-Instructions.md

 * BONUS 3: Organize the questions by category.
 * BONUS 4: Organize the questions by difficulty.
 * BONUS 5: Create the UI with the questions hidden until selected.

+## Wildcard

+Make a project that you find interesting!
+You can use whatever language or framework you like just be creative!